ashesbloom/Heathcare-Website/README.md

 -->HOME PAGE:
-        It gives a breif description about our website You can Register/Login yourself through this portal You can also read about us and Contact me.
+        It gives a breif description about our website You can Register/Login yourself through this portal You can also read about us and Contact the organization.

 LOGIN/SIGNUP PAGE:
-          There you can put your Email Address,Name and Password..Next you have to choose  a If you are a Patient or Doctor.
+          There you can put your Email Address,Name and Password.. and register or login Next you have to choose  a If you are a Patient or Doctor.
           According to choosen field you will be directed to Doctor's Portal or Patients Portal

   DOCTOR'S PORTAL: